-GREENE: And there's no reason to be surprised by this because America is changing.
-This is part of the discussion of how the country is changing and what it stands for.
-So, if it is predictable that when Coke puts out an ad like they did that they're going to get the kind of reaction that they have received.
-Do advertisers actually account for that in their strategies with ads?
+INSKEEP: And there's no reason to be surprised by this because America is changing.
+This is part of the discussion of how the country is changing, and what it stands for.
+So if it is predictable that when Coke puts out an ad like they did that they're going to get the kind of reaction that they have received, do advertisers actually account for that in their strategies with ads?

-DEMBY: Well, it's really hard to overstate the viral value of an ad like this and the backlash to an ad like this.
-We spoke to a creative director named Polly Beal at Census, an advertising agency in California, and she sounded a little cynical.
+DEMBY: Well, it's really hard to overstate the viral value of an ad like this, and the backlash to an ad like this.
+We spoke to a creative director named Polly Beale, at Sensis, an advertising agency in California, and she sounded a little cynical.

-POLLY BEAL: I mean, I think it's predictable.
+POLLY BEALE: I mean, I think it's predictable.
 You know, haters are going to hate.
 I think most people don't really care.
-I think it's just part of American life, and most people understand that their kids and, you know, their neighbors and their friends are going to be different in terms of ethnicity but also different in terms of personality types, and I think that's what we notice more.
+I think it's just part of American life, and most people understand that their kids and, you know, their neighbors and their friends are going to be different in terms of ethnicity but also, different in terms of personality types.
+And I think that's what we notice more.

 INSKEEP: OK.
-So, is Coca-Cola is intentionally trying to provoke discussion so they get more bang for their ad buck?
+So is Coca-Cola intentionally trying to provoke discussion so they get more bang for their ad buck?

-DEMBY: So, Coke released a statement saying that they were surprised by the reaction, but Beal said that inside an advertising agency this is the way this conversation might play out among creatives.
+DEMBY: So Coke released a statement saying that they were surprised by the reaction, but Beale said that inside an advertising agency, this is the way this conversation might play out among creatives.

-BEAL: Creative people get a brief, and when that brief is created by a strategic planner who looks at insight and, you know, business objectives of the commercial.
-Here's a pie chart.
-Here's the breakdown of a specific piece.
-Oh, how interesting, they all speak different languages or quite often people have a second language, and let's exploit that to some extent.
+BEALE: Creative people get a brief, and when that brief is created by a strategic planner who looks at insight and, you know, business objectives of a commercial - here's a pie chart.
+Here's the breakdown of ethnicities.
+Oh, how interesting; they all speak different languages.
+Or quite often, people have a second language, and let's exploit that to some extent.
 At the end of the day, this is a multibillion-dollar brand that sells sugary drinks to children.

-DEMBY: Well, Beal said that the social message and the bottom line are not things that are mutually exclusive.
+DEMBY: Well, Beale says that the social message and the bottom line are not things that are mutually exclusive.

-BEAL: At the end of the day, companies want to make money and corporations want to make money.
+BEALE: At the end of the day, companies want to make money, and corporations want to make money.
 People want to do good.
 One would hope that there was a meeting of minds where doing good makes sense for the corporation, for the corporation wants to sell product and it wants to make money.

 DEMBY: It's quite possible.
-I mean, Coke did submit a friend of the court brief in the big affirmative action case (unintelligible) last year on the side of maintaining affirmation action in higher education.
+I mean, Coke did submit a friend of the court brief in the big affirmative action case - Texas v.
+Fisher - last year on the side of maintaining affirmation action in higher education.
 They felt that it was important to create a new leadership for the company.
-So, the company's been outspoken on issues of diversity before.
-So, this is not exactly something that's foreign to them.
+So the company's been outspoken on issues of diversity before.
+So this is not exactly something that's foreign to them.